CAMPSMITH/loan_qualifier/README.md

 ```

 ### Install Dependencies
 The required dependencies for this program can easily be installed using the *requirements.txt* file within the repo.
 It is recommended that you use a virtual environment to avoid conflicts with other programs in your environment.
 Assuming that the above command was just executed as stated, the path to the repo should be *loan_qualifier*.
 Adjust as needed for your environment.
-It is recommended that you use a virtual environment
 ```
 % cd loan_qualifier
 % conda create -n <name of your virtual environment> python=3.7 anaconda